Trump's trade war among allies triggers retaliation from Canada and Mexico

 Trump’s trade war among allies triggers retaliation from Canada and Mexico

-Canada had been proactively saying for months that it would respond to any tariffs on Washington’s North American allies, while Mexico followed a more cautious approach.
-But in the end both nations did what they had anticipated: retaliate.
+Canada is initially targeting $30 billion in goods imported from the U.S with tariffs of 25% to come into force on Feb.
+4 including beverages, cosmetics and paper products.
+A second list will be unveiled soon and will be implemented after public consultation.
+That will include passenger vehicles, trucks, steel and aluminum products, certain fruits and vegetables, beef, pork, dairy products and more.

+Mexico has so far only said it will impose retaliatory tariffs, without mentioning any rate nor products.

-Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum spoke by phone Saturday after Trump’s administration imposed sweeping tariffs — 25% on goods from Canada and Mexico, and 10% on imports from China — although there is still no indication the two countries are coordinating responses or will do concerted actions in coming days.
+Canadian Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum spoke by phone Saturday after Trump’s administration imposed sweeping tariffs — 25% on goods from Canada and Mexico, and 10% on imports from China — although there is still no indication the two countries are coordinating responses or will act in concert in the coming days.

+Trudeau’s office said in a statement that Canada and Mexico agreed “to enhance the strong bilateral relations.”

-Unlike Mexico, whose president only announced it will impose retaliatory tariffs without mentioning any rate nor products, Trudeau announced Canada will respond with 25% tariffs against $155 billion worth of American goods, including alcohol, furniture and orange juice, and he even suggested Canadians should not buy U.S. products or vacation in the U.S.
+“Now is the time to chose products made right here in Canada,” Trudeau posted on X on Sunday.
+On Saturday, he even suggested Canadians should not buy U.S. products or vacation in the U.S.

+Canada is the largest export market for 36 states and Mexico is the largest trading partner of the U.S.

-Canada and Mexico ordered the tariffs late Saturday despite Trump’s further threat to increase the duties charged if retaliatory levies are placed on American goods.
+Canada and Mexico ordered the tariffs despite Trump’s further threat to increase the duties charged if retaliatory levies are placed on American goods.

-“We don’t want to be here.
-We didn’t ask for this.
-But we will not back down,” Trudeau said late Saturday.
-“We’re certainly not looking to escalate but we will stand up for Canada.”
+“We’re certainly not looking to escalate but we will stand up for Canada,” Trudeau said late Saturday.

 At the local level, some authorities in provinces like Ontario, British Columbia and Nova Scotia will remove American liquor brands from government store shelves.
-Ontario Premier Doug Ford said Sunday every year, the Liquor Control Board of Ontario sells nearly $1 billion worth of American wine, beer, spirts and seltzers.
+The Liquor Control Board of Ontario sells nearly $1 billion worth of American wine, beer, spirits and seltzers every year, Ontario Premier Doug Ford pointed out Sunday.

 “Not anymore,” Ford said in a statement.
 “Starting Tuesday, we’re removing American products from LCBO shelves.
 As the only wholesaler of alcohol in the province, LCBO will also remove American products from its catalogue so other Ontario-based restaurants and retailers can’t order or restock U.S. products.”

-And besides the official responses, people are already thinking on their own ways to face Trump’s decision, and one of the initial reactions has been to share in social media lists with alternatives to American products.
+Beyond the official response, people are already thinking of ways to face Trump’s decision, including by sharing on social media lists with alternatives to American products.

 Trudeau, in fact, addressed Americans directly, saying they the tariffs “will have real consequences for you.”